Hcappers/GNSS/Lofton.md

 ### 10/23/2024

 Refactored the code on the test-tyler-no-canvases branch to be more modular and easier to add more boxes in the future.
 Started working on how to create rings for our satellite constellation map.

+### 10/24/2024

+Added a function to add text onto the canvas.